PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 image: images/posts/equifax_pres.JPG
 ---

-This post is a summary on credit scoring platforms and credit scoring in-house solutions out there and what they do.
+This post is a survey on credit scoring platforms and credit scoring in-house solutions out there and what they do.

-All credit scoring in the US must adhere to FCRA, ECOA, SCRA and FHA.
+Note that all credit scoring in the US must adhere to FCRA, ECOA, SCRA and FHA.

-So, security, data privacy + machine learning interpretability are pre-requisites.
+So, data security, privacy + machine learning interpretability are pre-requisites.

 The order of the platforms in the post is completely **random**.
 There is **no implied superiority**.
-In fact, some of them are very small start-ups.
+In fact, some of them have been the gold standard whereas some are very small start-ups.

 ### Equifax Ignite